tandica/rhcsa/2-essential-tools/notes.md

 `cmd --help` - shows how to use a command
 - Ex: `cat --help`

-`man` - gives detailed info on how to use a command
+`man` - gives detailed info on how to use a command.
+There are different sections in man for different info.
+  - 1 : executable programs or shell commands
+  - 5 : file formats and conventions
+  - 8 : sys admin commands